 How does the technology work?

 The NIRS instrument is a lens-based broadband near-infrared spectroscopy system.
 NIRS is non-invasive and portable.
 This means that there is a minimal health risk when applying it to individuals.
 NIRS can easily detect brain activity because of how thin infant scalps and skulls are.
 It measures oxygen and blood activity in the brain.
 It is placed on the infant’s head and shines red and infra-red light into the brain.
-It can detect changes in brain oxygen levels and energy usage through changes in the color of the light reflected.
+It can detect changes in brain oxygen levels and energy usage through changes in the color of the reflected light.
 The sensors measure the reflected light to determine brain cell health.

 How has NIRS previously been applied to newborns and young infants?

 Researchers note that NIRS can be used to study linguistic and cognitive abilities of newborns and young infants through near-infrared sensors.
-It can do so by looking at oxygen and blood activity within the brain during certain activity such as speech or movement.
+It can do so by looking at oxygen and blood activity within the brain during certain activities such as speech or movement.

 What kind of changes can NIRS bring to detecting brain damage in infants?

 NIRS can help detect brain damage in infants early on, which can allow doctors to provide treatment.
 Dr. Gemma Bale, an engineer from University College, notes that the “first week after birth is a really critical time in babies’ development.”
-By being able to assess potential brain damage early on, it helps doctors develop treatment that can save lives and prevent long-term disability.
+By being able to assess potential brain damage early on, it helps doctors develop a treatment that can save lives and prevent long-term disability.
 Dr. Bale also notes that this tool can offer “a more patient-focused approach.”

 This technology can also be convenient because it is a less physically invasive procedure that can be done in the ICU.
 This means not having to wait for the infant to be stable enough to undergo an MRI.
 According to Kathy Beardsall, a neonatologist from Addenbrooke’s Hospital in Cambridge, UK, “being able to use a bedside, non-invasive technology would be a great advance in care.”